-The Cathy Freeman Foundation delivers fOUR programs designed to support students from Pre-Prep through to Year 12 as we travel the journey of the child through school.
+The Cathy Freeman Foundation delivers three programs designed to support students from Pre-Prep through to Year 12 as we travel the journey of the child through school.

 Since 2014, the Cathy Freeman Foundation has partnered with the Brotherhood of St Laurence to deliver the HIPPY Program (Home Interaction Program for Parents and Youngsters), which is designed to help prepare children for success in the classroom by equipping them with reading and writing skills in the early schooling years.
 Through the Program, parents guide their preschool-age children’s early learning experiences and help them realise success by beginning school, ready to learn.